 For the nonfiction writers, Memoir In A Year taught by Nadine Kenney Johnstone will help and support you during the long road from plotting to composition to revision and beyond.
-Application period will open soon.
-Sessions begin October 2018.
+Application period is now closed.

 Our Advanced Fiction Workshop meets once a month for seven months, with energetic workshops and craft lectures, as well as tips on sending out your work for publication.
 This workshop is ideal for dedicated writers committed to improving their skills.

 Also consider our Advanced Short Fiction Workshop with Ben Hoffman, an advanced workshop focused on the craft of short fiction.
 This eight-week course will mix craft lecture, reading and discussion of a range of published stories, structured workshop, and revision exercises.